How to Create GST Invoice in Accounting Software

 Enter GSTIN, Place of Supply, and Invoice Date

-Add Goods or Services with HSN/SAC
+Add Goods or Services with HSN or SAC Codes

 Apply GST Rates Automatically

-Generate and Save GST Invoice
+Generate and Save the GST Invoice

 GST Invoice Rules Businesses Must Follow

 GST invoice rules are important because compliance is not only about having an invoice.
-It is about having the right invoice at the right time with correct details.
+It is about having the right invoice at the right time with the correct details.

 Time Limit for Issuing GST Invoice